a7711555/pet_eshop/README.md

 # pet_eshop
 This is a simple pet eshop website.
-You can sign up a account and place an order.
+You can sign up and place an order.

 # Build with
 * Bootstrap 4